fb PAP breast reconstruction in Paris - DR DJIAN

 Dr. Jérémy Djian

-Dr. Jérémy Djian is a plastic surgeon based at 5 Square Thiers, near the Victor Hugo roundabout in Paris's 16th arrondissement.
+Dr Jérémy Djian is a plastic surgeon based at 5 square Thiers, near the Victor Hugo roundabout, in the 16th arrondissement of Paris.

-He trained in Paris and remains affiliated with the hospital in the prestigious department headed by Prof. Laurent Lantieri.
+He trained in Paris and remains attached to the hospital in the prestigious department of Pr Laurent Lantieri.

 YOU MAY BE INTERESTED